Loved ones mourn Pembroke Pines high school student killed in possible lightning strike

 Authorities said fire rescue personnel quickly assessed the situation and discovered the student was in cardiac arrest.
 Despite their efforts to revive him, the victim was rushed to Memorial Regional Hospital, where he died.

-McArthur High School Principal Mark Howard did not disclose the identity of the student but did confirm the teenager’s death on Thursday.
+McArthur High School Principal Mark Howard confirmed the teenager’s death on Thursday.

 “Dear McArthur High School families and staff, this is Principal Mark Howard calling to inform you about tragic news impacting our school community,” Howard said in a statement Thursday.
 “An 11th-grade student passed away yesterday evening.
 Though I am unable to share additional details regarding the student’s untimely death, I offer my deepest condolences to the student’s family and loved ones, teachers, and classmates.
 He will be missed.”

 Howard also encouraged families to talk with their children, recognizing that many students may feel the need to share memories or ask questions about the loss.
-“It is natural and healthy for your child to want to discuss this,” he added.

 A Local 10 News crew spotted indentations in the pavement Thursday evening near the intersection of Southwest 67th Avenue and Sixth Street, likely caused by a lightning strike.

-Howard also said In response to the tragedy, grief counselors will be on campus for the remainder of the week to support students and staff members as they cope with the loss.
+Howard also said in response to the tragedy, grief counselors will be on campus for the remainder of the week to support students and staff members as they cope with the loss.

 “To assist our school community in dealing with this loss, grief counselors will be on campus tomorrow and for as long as it is necessary,” Howard said.